246816/VHDL-Project/README.md

 ![440782129_740598841569905_8780274180923476263_n](https://github.com/246816/VHDL-Project/assets/168731152/9fd17e1c-b194-40a5-99d5-e58ca24a343f)

+This project is using the FPGA Nexys A7-50T board, which uses Butterworth low pass filter, that can only support mono audio out.

 **Software description**

 We created a number of switches, each corresponding to each desired tone, when flipped, these switches should work as an input to create a different tone, and output those tones into audio_out.
 At the core of it all is NCO (Numerically Controlled Oscillator), which generates each tone on a different frequency, and the signal output from that is channeled into an OR switch, which then is transferred to audio_out, finally, creating a sound.
 Each frequency in the NCO is created using the board's own 100MHz clock, which is then used to divide the desired frequency, as seen in the NCO file.